 - Regulation has propelled ESG Factors into the mainstream, as directives governing pension schemes and individual investors require further ESG considerations.

-- A greater focus on company governance and “doing the right thing” has also put further pressure on individual companies to be more transparent around equal rights for their employees.
+- A greater focus on company governance has also put further pressure on individual companies to be more transparent around equal rights for their employees.

-Launched in 1984, and managed by Aviva Investors, the Sustainable Stewardship Funds have a proud heritage as one of the UK’s first ranges of ethical funds, whilst incorporating ESG factors.
-The range currently incorporates five funds – Managed, UK Equity, UK Equity Income, International Equity and Bond.
-Each fund has a clear investment policy which determines the types of companies they have exposure to.
+Launched in 1984, and managed by Aviva Investors, the Stewardship Funds have a proud heritage as one of the UK’s first ranges of ethical funds, whilst incorporating ESG factors.
+The range incorporates five funds –Stewardship International Equity, Stewardship Bond, Stewardship Equity, Stewardship UK Equity Income and Stewardship Managed.
+The funds have a clear investment policy which determines the types of companies they invest in.

 Philosophy

-The Sustainable Stewardship Funds have a proud heritage as one of the UK's first ethical fund ranges, while also incorporating environmental, social and governance (ESG) considerations.
-The aims of the Sustainable Stewardship Funds have remained broadly consistent since the beginning:
+The Stewardship Funds have a proud heritage as one of the UK's first ethical fund ranges, while also incorporating environmental, social and governance (ESG) considerations.
+The aims of the Stewardship Funds have remained broadly consistent since launch in 1984:

 - To exclude companies that do not meet the ethical standards of the funds or harm society or the environment